roubbi22/simulation/README.md

 # initialize project

+all terminal commands must be executed from the root of the project directory, i.e. in `simulation/`.

 ## requirements
 python needs to be installed on the system

 tested with python 3.14

+all

 ## create virtual environment
 ```bash